Worship is about expressing and forming our love for the triune God.

 • Singing

-Throughout time, the people of God have used music as a way to express our love for the Lord, and God has used it to shape His people to look more like Christ.
-That’s why we believe singing to and about the Lord should be an essential part of the Christian life.
+God’s people have long used music to express love for Him, and He has used it to shape us into Christ’s likeness.
+That’s why singing to and about the Lord is essential to the Christian life.

 • Fasting